vkleen/weechat-discord/README.md

 You can use `/discord autojoin <guild-name> [<channel-name>]` to start watching a channel or entire guild.
 Any channel or guild marked as autojoin will be automatically joined when weecord connects.

+Messages can be edited and deleted using ed style substitutions.

+To edit:

+    s/foo/bar/

+To delete:

+    s///

+An optional message id can also be passed to target the nth most recent message:

+    3s///

 ---

 ## MacOS